levisurely/levguilded/README.md

 ### Installation

+## Themes

+Install and extract the ZIP file for the theme you want from [here](https://github.com/catgirIz/levguilded/releases) and add the folder into `users/you/AppData/roaming/.reguilded/themes` (on windows).

+## Plugins

-Install and extract the ZIP file for the addon you want from [here](https://github.com/catgirIz/levguilded/releases) and add the folder into `users/you/AppData/roaming/.reguilded/themes` (on windows).
+Install and extract the ZIP file for the addon you want from [here](https://github.com/catgirIz/levguilded/releases) and add the folder into `users/you/AppData/roaming/.reguilded/plugins` (on windows).

 ### Uninstallation

+## Themes

 Delete the source folder in `users/you/AppData/roaming/.reguilded/themes` (on windows).

+## Plugins

+Delete the source folder in `users/you/AppData/roaming/.reguilded/plugins` (on windows).

 # Themes